Blue's Journey

-Blue's Journey (Note: Also known as Raguy (ラギ, Ragi) in Japan.) is a side-scrolling platform game released by Alpha Denshi in 1990 on SNK's Neo Geo MVS arcade system and their AES home system.
+Blue's Journey (Note: Also known as Raguy (ラギ, Ragi) in Japan.) is a 1990 platform video game developed by Alpha Denshi and published by SNK for the Neo Geo arcade and home platforms.
 It was ported to the Neo Geo CD in 1994.
 It was rereleased on the Wii's Virtual Console in Europe on November 9, 2007, followed by North America on November 12, 2007.

+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.